İsmail Hakkı Okday

 İsmail Hakkı Tevfik Okday (20 October 1881 – 10 October 1977) was an Ottoman Turkish military commander, who participated in the First Balkan War.
-He was son of the last Grand Vizier of the Ottoman Empire, Ahmed Tevfik Pasha, and married Ulviye Sultana, Mehmed VI's daughter, making him a damat.
+He was the son of the last Grand Vizier of the Ottoman Empire, Ahmed Tevfik Pasha, and married Ulviye Sultana, Mehmed VI's daughter, making him a damat.

 Early life and career

 He was born in Athens as the son of Ahmet Tevfik Pasha, who was then the Ottoman ambassador to Greece, and later became the last Grand Vizier of the Ottoman Empire.
 He married Sultan Mehmed VI Vahdeddin's daughter Ulviye Sultana.

 Education

-He studied at Galatasaray High School, his education began in his early teens.
-After completing his officer training at the Military Academy he was sent to the Prussian Military Academy.
+He studied at Galatasaray High School; his education began in his early teens.
+After completing his officer training at the Military Academy, he was sent to the Prussian Military Academy.

 Balkan Wars and World War I

 When the First Balkan War began in 1912 he took a break from training and was tasked to defend Ioannina.
 He completed his training in Germany to return to the Military Academy which was set up after the Balkan Wars.
 He served as a staff officer in World War I.